PGB-LIV/jmzquantml/README.txt

 How to use in maven

-  jmzquantml artifact is currently hosting in the Maven Central Repository (http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22jmzquantml%22):
+  jmzquantml artifact is currently hosted in the Maven Central Repository (http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22jmzquantml%22):

   Simply add jmzquantml dependency (check for the latest version) to your pom.xml: